reinaldosimoes/design-resources/README.md

 ## 🔠 Fonts

-In metal typesetting, a font was a particular size, weight and style of a typeface.
-Each font was a matched set of type, one piece for each glyph, and a typeface consisting of a range of fonts that shared an overall design.

 - [DaFont](https://wwww.dafont.com) Archive of freely downloadable fonts.
 Browse by alphabetical listing, by style, by author or by popularity.
 - [Google Fonts](https://fonts.google.com) Library of more than a thousand free and open source font families, an interactive web directory for browsing the library, and APIs for using the fonts via CSS and Android.
 - [Use & Modify](https://usemodify.com) Personal selection of beautiful, classy, punk, professional, incomplete, weird typefaces.
 Open source licenses make them free to use and modify.